-Food, especially good healthy food is expensive in Austria.
+Food, especially good healthy one, is expensive in Austria.
 Fortunately, the county has some discount supermarkets, like Hofer and LIDL, offering reasonably priced food.
-All universities have a student cafe (Mensa) where you can get a good meal at a good price (5-6 EUR).
+All universities have a student cafe (Mensa) where you can get a good meal at a reasonable price (5-6 EUR).

 The cheapest way will be to cook yourself by using products from a discounter.
 Some average prices in Austria: a cup of coffee/tea in a cafe: 3 EUR, a sandwich at a bakery: 3,50 EUR, a meal in a restaurant: 13 EUR.

 3. Studies and personal expenses approx. 300 EUR

-A metro or bus ticket costs around 2,20 EUR or 1,5 EUR in small towns, a cinema ticket cost approximately 12 EUR, and a ticket for a museum about 8 EUR, gym membership costs around 40 EUR per month.
+A metro or bus ticket costs around 2,20 EUR or 1,5 EUR in small towns, a cinema ticket cost approximately 12 EUR, a ticket for a museum about 8 EUR, gym membership costs around 40 EUR per month.

 However, students are eligible for several price concessions.
 Public transportation authorities and many museums, cinemas, theatres, and others give student discounts; you just need to show a student card.

 4. Health insurance 60 EUR

-Health Insurance is mandatory in Austria and must be provided upon your arrival.
+Health insurance is mandatory in Austria and must be provided upon your arrival.
 It will cost you 60 EUR each month.
 I had this coverage during my studies in Austria, and it was about 60 EUR per month.

 The average monthly living expenses for a student in Austria are approximately 950 EUR.
 Of course, it depends on your lifestyle and location as well.
-For this reason, it is difficult to say exactly how much money a student in Austria needs per month.
+For this reason, it’s difficult to say exactly how much money a student in Austria needs per month.

 Scholarships and funding for international students

 International students in Austria can benefit from various scholarships and other funding opportunities Austrian organizations and universities offer.
 You can see them all on this website.

-Check here scholarships offered by the OeAD (The Austrian Agency for International Mobility and Cooperation in Education).
-Also, some universities provide grants or scholarships for international students, you can ask about it during the application process.
+Check here for scholarships offered by the OeAD (The Austrian Agency for International Mobility and Cooperation in Education).
+Also, some universities provide grants or scholarships for international students; you can ask about it during the application process.